Dr. Matthew P. Steinberg

-Dr. Matthew P. Steinberg is an Associate Professor of Education Policy in the Graduate School of Education at George Mason University.
-He is a University Affiliate Faculty at the Schar School of Policy and Government and a Senior Fellow at EdPolicy Forward: The Center for Education Policy at George Mason University.
-Dr. Steinberg is an Affiliated Researcher with the University of Chicago Consortium on Chicago School Research, an Academic Affiliate with the Educator Impact Laboratory at Mathematica Policy Research, and an IUR Scholar at the University of Pennsylvania Institute for Urban Research.
+Dr. Matthew P. Steinberg is an Associate Professor of Education and Public Policy in the College of Education and Human Development and the Schar School of Policy and Government (joint appointment, with tenure) and the Director of EdPolicy Forward: The Center for Education Policy at George Mason University.
+Dr. Steinberg is an Affiliated Researcher with the University of Chicago Consortium on Chicago School Research, a Faculty Affiliate with the Annenberg Institute for School Reform at Brown University and an IUR Scholar at the University of Pennsylvania Institute for Urban Research.
 A recipient of the 2016 National Academy of Education/Spencer Postdoctoral Fellowship, Dr. Steinberg received his PhD in public policy from the University of Chicago.
 During his tenure as a doctoral student, Dr. Steinberg was an Institute of Education Sciences Pre-Doctoral Fellow with the University of Chicago Committee on Education, a researcher at the University of Chicago Consortium on School Research and a Mathematica Policy Research Summer Fellow.
 Prior to graduate school, he was an investment banker and a New York City Teaching Fellow.

 Economics of education

-Shores, K., & Steinberg, M. (In Press).
+Shores, K., & Steinberg, M. (2019).
 Schooling during the Great Recession: Patterns of school spending and student achievement using population data.
 AERA Open.

 Steinberg, M., Ukert, B., & MacDonald, J. (2019).
 Schools as places of crime?
 Evidence from closing chronically underperforming schools.
 Regional Science and Urban Economics, 77, 125-140.